 There are a couple of options when it comes to the pill—combination and progestin-only.
 The combination pill contains both synthetic estrogen and progesterone (more accurately progestin).
 And the progestin-only is exactly what it sounds like and does not have estrogen.
-How do birth control pills work?
+How does the pill work?
 By suppressing the signals from your brain to your ovaries and altering natural function of the reproductive system.

 Combination Oral Contraceptives

-This is the most commonly prescribed because it has a better rate of pregnancy prevention.
+This is the most commonly prescribed type of birth control because it has a better rate of pregnancy prevention.

-There are several ways in which this pill prevents pregnancy.
+There are several ways in which the best birth control prevents pregnancy.
 The number one way is to prevent ovulation.

 Birth Control Pills and Ovulation

-By taking the pill you send a signal to your brain that there are enough hormones and no need to make more.
+By taking birth control tablets you send a signal to your brain that there are enough hormones and no need to make more.
 Your brain in turn does not secrete hormones and the ovaries receive no signal to make hormones.